 Camille Utterback's interactive installations, generative, site-specific, and reactive works engage participants in a dynamic process of kinesthetic discovery and play.
 Utterback's work explores the aesthetic and experiential possibilities of linking computational systems to human movement and gesture in visually layered ways.
 Her work aims to focus attention on the continued relevance and richness of the body in our increasingly mediated world.

 To create her projects, Utterback combines various sensing and display technologies with the custom software she writes.
 Whether expressed in the form of architectural-scale projections, custom LED lighting, or intimate sculptures with embedded LCD screens, Utterback’s work engages participants in a process of embodied discovery as they explore the possibilities and behaviors of her physically engaged systems.

 Utterback's extensive exhibit history includes more than fifty shows on four continents.
-Recent shows include Watch This! at the Smithsonian American Art Museum (2014), a solo retrospective at the The Frist Center for Visual Arts, Nashville, TN (2013), The California-Pacific Triennial, curated by Dan Cameron at The Orange County Museum of Art, Newport Beach, CA (2013), and Patent Pending at ZER01 in San Jose, CA (2013).
+Recent shows include Black Out - Silouhettes Then and Now at the National Portrait Gallery (2018), Watch This! at the Smithsonian American Art Museum (2015), and a solo shows at the Stanford Art Gallery and Emerson College's Urban Arts’ Media Art Gallery in Boston, MA (2017).
 Utterback’s work is represented by Haines Gallery in San Francisco.

 Utterback holds a U.S. patent (2004) for video tracking software she co-developed with collaborator Romy Achituv for their Text Rain installation.